pradeephubgit/questdb.io/docs/operations/capacity-planning.md

 - **capacity** sets the maximum number of unique symbol values
 - **caching** nocache disables the function, and allows dealing with larger value counts
-- **index** specifies an index capacity for the symbol column, with a storage block value
+- **index capacity** specifies an index capacity for the symbol column, with a storage block value

 A full description of the options used above for `symbol` types can be found in the [CREATE TABLE](/docs/reference/sql/create-table/#symbol) page.